Research by Topic

 When will UAP records be transferred to NARA?

-Agencies with publicly releasable UAP records should contact NARA as soon as possible to provide information as to their transfer plans and to initiate transfer of publicly releasable UAP records in advance of September 30, 2025.
-Each publicly releasable UAP record must include metadata according to the guidance to agencies announced in AC 26.2024.
+Agencies with publicly releasable UAP records should contact NARA as soon as possible to provide information about their transfer plans and to initiate transfer of publicly releasable UAP records in advance of September 30, 2025.
+Each publicly releasable UAP record must include metadata according to the guidance to agencies announced in AC 26.2024

-How will NARA provide access to UAP records once transferred to NARA?
+How does NARA provide access to UAP records once transferred to NARA?

-How do I locate records related to UAPs/UFOs that were in NARA’s custody prior to the enactment of the 2024 NDAA?
+How do I locate records related to UFOs and UAPs that were in NARA’s custody prior to the enactment of the 2024 NDAA?

-The National Archives has in its custody records across multiple record groups and collections related to unidentified flying object (UFO) and UAP investigations, sightings, and reporting.
+The National Archives has in its custody records across multiple record groups and collections related to UFO and UAP investigations, sightings, and reporting.
 NARA has created a web page for Records Related to Unidentified Anomalous Phenomena (UAPs) at the National Archives.
 The page includes links to descriptions of records, and where available, links to the digitized records that are available for viewing or download.